 The interesting change that Caffeine introduced was a wider range of content shown on Google SERPs.
-Before Caffeine you had the standard 10 blue links like this:
+Before Caffeine, you had the standard 10 blue links, looking like this:

 After Caffeine, you now have this:

-What’s interesting is that you can change your search focus any number of ways.
-For instance, change your location and you’ll get a different set of searches.
+What’s interesting is that you can change your search focus in any number of ways.
+For instance, change your location, and you’ll get a different set of searches.
 And what you also don’t see are the results that would show up from people in my social media circle.

 In fact, Google has tested this social aspect in many ways, including avatars of your friends appearing below the pages they recommended.
-These changes are making it harder and harder to game SEO strictly with optimized content since results are being based off of a user’s action and social circle, things that are out of your control.
+These changes are making it harder and harder to game SEO strictly with optimized content since results are being based on a user’s action and his or her social circle – things that are out of your control.

-The Mayday update, which occurred back in 2010, wasn’t a rankings change, but a crawling or indexing change.
+The Mayday update of Google, which occurred back in 2010, wasn’t a ranking change, but a crawling or indexing change.
 This update probably means that sites getting less traffic are still indexed, but some of those pages might not rank as high as before.
-In an interview Google’s Matt Cutts said this change is going after long tail traffic.
+In an interview, Google’s Matt Cutts said that this change is going after long tail traffic.

 This change positively impacted very large sites, particularly e-commerce sites, which have item pages that don’t have a lot of links going to them, are several clicks away from the home page and may not have a lot of valuable content on them.

-This change back in September 2010 to Google allows users to see relevant search results as they type.
-If you see the search that you are looking for you can quickly click it.
-The user benefits of Google Instant are that time is saved.
+This change, implemented back in September 2010, allows users to see relevant search results as they type.
+If you see the search you are looking for, you can quickly click it.
+The user benefit of Google Instant is saved time.
 In fact, Google tested and discovered that the average user saves two to five seconds per search.

 How does this affect SEO?
 It seems searchers will probably give more value to the top five rankings, those which are seen by the searcher, as the results instantly change.
 But long tail search is more important as people will continue to type until they see what they want.

-The latest data out there comes from HitWise, which is showing that search queries that are five to eight words long went down 2 percent while one word queries actually went up.
+The latest data comes from HitWise.
+It shows that search queries five to eight words long went down 2%, while one-word queries actually went up.

 Site speed as a ranking signal

-Another change made by Google was geared around how they evaluate a site’s speed.
-When searchers are able to search a lot more because of speed, they tend to be happier.
-Google did some experiments showing that slowing down the search results page just by 400 milliseconds actually decreased the number of searches by -0.2% to -0.6%.
+Another change made by Google was geared toward their evaluation of a site’s speed.
+When searchers are able to conduct more searches because of speed, they tend to be happier.
+Google did some experiments showing that slowing down the search results page just by 400 milliseconds actually decreased the number of searches by 0.2% to 0.6%.

-While site speed is a new signal, it doesn’t carry as much weight as the relevance of a page, but the cost of slower performance increases over time and persists… that’s why it pays to minimize site load.
-You have to ask yourself if that new feature you want to your site is going to be worth the slower page load.
+While site speed is a new signal, it doesn’t carry as much weight as the relevance of a page, but the cost of slower performance increases over time and persists…that’s why it pays to minimize site load.
+You have to ask yourself if that new feature you want added to your site is going to be worth having the slower page load.